 Rather than steamy backseat interludes, frenching describes the way leaves can become discolored or distorted.

-Frenching most commonly occurs in cotton and tobacco, but it may also be seen in citrus, sorrel, squash, and tomatoes.
-Peppers seem to be exempt from this condition, but no one knows why.
+Frenching most commonly occurs in cotton and tobacco but may also occur in citrus, sorrel, squash, and tomatoes.
+Peppers seem exempt from this condition, but no one knows why.

 Is frenching a disease?

 Well, yes, and no, and maybe.
 Since botanists do not entirely understand frenching, its causes are currently called frenching factors.
 These factors include fungal diseases, insufficient iron, poor drainage, alkaline soils, and temperatures above 95°F. Frenching is also more likely when plants are grown in soil that stays moist during drought conditions.

 In some cases, specific bacteria commonly found in the soil, such as Bacillus cereus and Macrophomina phaseolina, the latter being one cause of damping off disease, cause frenching.

 Leaves can turn the wrong color or take on an abnormal shape for many reasons, but frenching has some consistent characteristics:

 *Apical dominance refers to some plants’ natural tendency to have one main shoot that actively inhibits the growth of others (think Christmas tree).

 These symptoms can be mistaken for aster yellows, except the roots are not involved.
 Frenching, regardless of its cause, starts as tiny pinheads of chlorosis.
 New leaves are narrower with wavy edges.
 As these leaves grow, only the midrib gets longer, pulling the leaves into strap-like shapes that look more like stiff strings than leaves.